Register at our pet care clinics

+We have two pet care clinics that treat pets whose owners cannot afford private practice fees.
 Each clinic is run by a private practice that’s agreed to partner with our charity to provide vet treatment to pet owners eligible for Blue Cross support.

-To be eligible, you need to receive means-tested benefit and live in the catchment area for the clinic.
-Please note that each clinic has a limited number of spaces available.
+To be eligible, you need to live in the catchment area for the clinic and receive one of the following means-tested benefits:

 Our pet care clinic veterinary treatment is contribution-based.
 This means that each time you visit the clinic you’ll be asked to contribute an amount that’s affordable to you towards the treatment your pet has received.
 Blue Cross is a charity and does not get any money from the government.